- Doji candles in technical analysis help to identify potential trend reversals in the price.

-A Doji candle pattern is a specific formation that appears on a candlestick chart.
+A Doji candlestick pattern is a specific formation that appears on a candlestick chart.
 This type of chart is used to visualize a financial instrument’s price movement.

-Doji candles in technical analysis help to identify potential trend reversals in the price.
-When a thin Doji candle appears in a chart, this can be a sign of indecision or uncertainty in the market.
+These candles in technical analysis help to identify potential trend reversals in the price.
+When a thin Doji candlestick appears in a chart, this can be a sign of indecision or uncertainty in the market.
 Thus, it may imply that a trend reversal is imminent.

 How to Trade With Doji Candles?

-To understand better how to trade with Doji candles, follow the steps underlined:
+To understand better how to trade with Doji candlesticks, follow the steps underlined:

 - Identify a Doji candle pattern: Look for a narrow, horizontal line on a candlestick chart.
 As in, the opening and closing prices of security were almost equal.

 - Determine the current trend: Identify the current trend’s direction, whether it is bullish (upward) or bearish (downward).